An algorithmic framework for synthetic cost-aware decision making in molecular design: Results

 SPARROW was tested with three cases studies to showcase its ability to identify cost-efficient routes, balance information gain and cost, and unify library-based and de novo design.
 Our demonstrations illustrate that SPARROW can scale to the low hundreds of molecules.

 In all cases, we used ASKCOS \cite{coley_prediction_2017, coley_robotic_2019} with an expansion time of 60 seconds to generate retrosynthetic graphs and estimate the likelihood of reaction success.
 Compound buyability and cost, if applicable, were assigned with the ChemSpace API using availability and pricing as of October 2023 \cite{noauthor_chemspace_nodate}.
+For baseline solutions, compound prices were sourced from the ChemSpace API in March 2024.
+A comparison of compound prices between October 2023 and March 2024, shown in Figure \ref{S-fig:cost-comparison}, demonstrates that cost discrepancies are minor and do not artificially boost SPARROW's performance relative to baselines.